alavuvi/atm-simulator-project/README.md

 ### ER-Diagram for the database
 ![ER-diagram](er-diagram.png)

+## License
+This software and it's documentation is using MIT license.

 ## Developers and their main responsibilities:
 - [Ville-Pekka Alavuotunki](https://github.com/alavuvi) - Login system, account selection for combination card, main menu and timerManager for session timeouts.
 Worked with both front- and backend for the previously listed components.
 Also worked on MySQL database, diagrams and documentation.